 Consumer Confidence and Water Quality Reports

 The Safe Drinking Water Act of 1996 requires that all water systems provide their customers with an annual report on the quality of their drinking water.
 This report is called the Consumer Confidence Report.
 Its purpose is to assure customers that all federal and state requirements for water quality are met, and that their water is safe to drink.
 Reports are mailed out in June each year.
 Here’s a link to the Consumer Confidence Report 2018.

 Your water bill includes a base minimum charge for water access and additional usage fees based on actual usage.
 We bill every two months on the first of the month, starting with February.
 Monthly minimum is billed for the previous month and the upcoming month.
 So, for example, the June 1 bill will include minimum usage for May and June, plus the metered usage since the previous use, which in this example would be usage since the April 1 bill.
 Depending on the meter installed in your home (3/4″ or 1″ meter), you will be billed according to the following schedule.

 |NEW BWC Rates (per 2-month billing period)|

-New billing rates were approved, effective May 15, 2015.
-Click here for a Rate Comparison.
+New billing rates were approved, effective September 1, 2018.
+Click here for a comparison with old rates.